 Get Heavenly's Ultimate Adventure Pass

-Of course, Heavenly is one of the premiere ski destinations in North America too, making Tahoe a great winter destination for adventure travelers.
-The resort offers 97 named run and features 30 lifts to whisk skiers and snowboarders to the top of the hill.
+Of course, Heavenly is one of the premiere ski resorts in North America too, making Tahoe a great winter destination for adventure travelers.
+The lodge offers 97 named run and features 30 lifts to whisk skiers and snowboarders to the top of the hill.
 It also averages about 360 inches of snow each year, ensuring that there is always plenty of fresh powder to shred.
 There are even two terrain parks for those who want to have a go at the jumps, boxes, and pipes set up there.

 Snowshoe the Sierra Mountains